alexnotgreen11/LOBCRAFT-S1-stats-finder/README.md

 you also need to use NBT names e.g deepslate_diamond_ore, wither, netherite_sword

-Sections refer to type of data to collect (same item could mean different things like broken or placed)
+Sections refer to type of data to consider (same item could mean different things like broken or placed)

 There are total 9 Sections: